beatrizsaldana/agora-data-manager/README.md

 # Purpose
 This project allows Agora maintainers to update the Agora database with new versions of gene data from Synapse.
-This is a, manually triggered, self service update.
+This is a manually triggered, self-service update.

 # Execution